 Chalamet is nominated for Oscar’s Best Actor in a Leading Role for his breakout role as the 17-year old Italian boy Elio Perlman in the film adaptation of Andre Aciman’s book Call Me By Your Name co-starring Armie Hammer.
 He is up against heavyweights Daniel Day Lewis, Gary Oldman and Denzel Washington Get Out star Daniel Kaluuya.

-Twice I’ve seen the film on the big screen since its commercial release in the country last January 31st and twice I’ve been affected by it in such a way that no other films I’ve seen in a while had made such strong impact.
+Twice I’ve seen the film on the big screen since its commercial release in the country on January 31st, and twice I’ve been affected by it in such a way that no other films I’ve seen in a while have made such a strong impact.
 If you’ve not read the book of the same name where the film was so brilliantly adapted by James Ivory, you won’t miss out that much.
-There are a few deviations from it but overall, it was an almost faithful retelling of Oliver and Elio’s story – a summer love affair between a seventeen-year-old Italian boy, Elio Perlman and an American university professor Oliver who has been selected to live in Elio’s parents’ home as a guest “resident” while finishing a manuscript for publication.
+There are a few deviations from it, but overall, it was an almost faithful retelling of Oliver and Elio’s story—a summer love affair between a seventeen-year-old Italian boy, Elio Perlman, and an American university professor, Oliver, who has been selected to live in Elio’s parents’ home as a guest “resident” while finishing a manuscript for publication.

 The number one thing that I’ve noticed while watching the film is how sedate it was.
-There’s the beautiful landscapes of a northern Italian country side that transports you to its 1983 time period.
-The relaxed vibe of the film juxtaposed the heaviness of its plot – mainly, Elio’s struggle to understand and accept what he feels towards Oliver.
+There’s the beautiful landscape of a northern Italian countryside that transports you to its 1983 time period.
+The relaxed vibe of the film juxtaposed with the heaviness of its plot, mainly Elio’s struggle to understand and accept what he feels towards Oliver.

 I’d also like to praise Michael Stuhlbarg’s portrayal of Elio’s father.
-Mr. Stuhlbarg is beautiful and his acting is simply sublime.
-I’m very surprised that Hammer got more acting nominations than him from this film.
+Mr. Stuhlbarg is beautiful, and his performance is simply sublime.
+I’m very surprised that Hammer got more acting nominations than him for this film.
 He was simply delightful to watch.

 Overall, I believe that this film does not need many dialogues or any major special effects.
 It’s wonderful as it is.
-Luca Guadagnino so brilliantly captured the beauty of human emotions in Elio, Oliver and the rest of its characters.
-It’s sedate but it’s so full of life.
-It makes you appreciate yourself and your support system the way everyone has been supportive of Elio in the film.
-I think it’s lovely that it does not merely focused on what’s on the headline like the whole love affair between these two guys but it delves deeper with the love that we could find around us, most especially our family.
-If given a chance, I’d watch this one the third time and I cannot wait to get its DVD!
+Luca Guadagnino so brilliantly captured the beauty of human emotions in Elio, Oliver, and the rest of its casts.
+It’s quiet, but it’s so full of life.
+It prompts introspection and gratitude for our own support systems, mirroring the unwavering support Elio receives.
+It goes beyond the headline-grabbing love story between two guys, and delves deeper into the profound love present in familial bonds.
 The film truly deserves all of the accolades it has received.

 Rating: 5 out of 5 stars